 A broad, robust and bipartisan consensus among state attorneys general, banking regulators, credit unions, academic scholars, state legislators, faith leaders, and a wide array of policy advocates support this CRA challenge.
 Learn more here.

-We are urging you to contact your senators and tell them to vote yes on the Congressional Review Act challenge that will repeal this terrible rule.
-You can send them a letter using our tool below.
-Here you can find contact info for your states’ senators.
+Now, we are urging you to contact your congressional representatives and tell them to vote yes on HJ Res 35, the Congressional Review Act challenge that will repeal this terrible rule.
+You can send them a letter using our tool below (House version coming soon).
+Here you can find contact info for your states’ representatives.
 We are also sending a letter asking Congress to overturn the “fake lender” rule through a Congressional Review Act challenge with broad support from all 50 states and the District of Columbia.
 If you haven’t signed on yet, the window is closing — sign on now!

 Non-bank lenders such as Elevate, OppLoans, Enova, LoanMart, and World Business Lenders currently lend at outrageous rates in states where those rates are illegal under state law, through the use of rent-a-bank schemes with banks regulated by the FDIC or OCC.
 Neither regulator appears to have done anything to shut down these abuses.

 TRUMP-ERA REGULATORS CHANGE THE RULES: Last Summer, the banking regulators, FDIC and OCC, proposed their own rules that would allow banks to “share” their charters to online lenders for installment loans.
 Since banks are not governed by state regulations, this rule would embolden these entities to charge triple-digit interest rates by evading state interest rate laws – the same laws that citizens have supported to keep predatory lending out of their state.